michbur/AmpGram/README.md

 AmpGram_gui()
 ```

-Antimicrobal peptides might be also identified in the batch mode:
+Antimicrobial peptides might be also identified in the batch mode:

 ```R
 data(AmpGram_model)